nclarius/tile-gaps/README.md

 The size of the gap and the layouts to be gapped are configurable.

-Please note that the purpose of this script is to reshape windows that have been manually moved to a screen corner with the default KWin stacking window management system; Tile Gaps is not a tiling window manager and does not do any automatic tiling.
+Please note that the purpose of this script is to reshape windows that have been manually moved to a screen corner with the default KWin stacking window management system; Tile Gaps is not a tiling window manager and does not do any automatic tiling, although it may well be compatible with it.

 ![screenshot](screenshot.png)